status-im/network-stories/README.md

 # network-stories
 End User stories of the "Status Network"

-## Welcome to the Knowledge Safe Spawn™
+## Welcome to Your Knowledge Safe Spawn™
 	Follow the step-by-step instructions below to begin your Graph View journey.

 1. `Download` and `Install` `Obsidian` for your OS by going to: https://obsidian.md/download